Market Wagon: Business model

 The business model revolves around an online ordering platform which allows customers to shop, order, and pay ahead of time for later delivery and charges a fee for each delivery.
 Deliveries are grouped into batches and delivered in insulated totes with cold packs on specified days each week to a given area.
 Totes and cold packs are exchanged at the next delivery.
 Alternatively customers can pick up from central delivery hubs and pay no delivery fee.
 Market Wagon collects a portion of the purchase price from orders.
 According to baker Debra Liston, "Since [customers] order, I know exactly what to make and I sell it, where like at a farmers market, I might show up with 20 loaves of bread and sell seven and then I’ve got 13 loaves of bread to deal with.
 That’s what makes [Market Wagon] super-attractive.”

 Coronavirus pandemic

 Small farmers in Ohio credited their survival of the coronavirus pandemic shutdowns of 2020 to their use of the service.
+During the pandemic restaurants also listed prepared foods for distribution.